Henri Prost

 Henri Prost (February 25, 1874 - July 16, 1959) was a French architect and urban planner born in Saint-Denis.
-He was noted in particularly for his work in Morocco and Turkey, where he created a number of comprehensive city plans for Casablanca, Fes, Marrakesh, Meknes, Rabat, and Istanbul, including transportation infrastructure and avenues with buildings, plazas, squares, promenades and parks.
+He was noted particularly for his work in Morocco and Turkey, where he created a number of comprehensive city plans for Casablanca, Fes, Marrakesh, Meknes, Rabat, and Istanbul, including transportation infrastructure and avenues with buildings, plazas, squares, promenades and parks.

 Early years

 Born in Saint-Denis, a northern suburb of Paris, Henri Prost studied architecture at the École Spéciale d'Architecture and at the École des Beaux-Arts.
 Among his teachers was Marcel Lambert, who surveyed the Acropolis in Athens.
-In 1902, he was awarded prestigious Prix de Rome scholarship and was able to travel in Italy and Europe to study the architectural landmarks.
+In 1902, he was awarded the prestigious Prix de Rome scholarship and was able to travel in Italy and Europe to study the architectural landmarks.

 Morocco

 The preliminary layout of roads in Prost's 1917 development and extension plan for Casablanca.

-In 1913, Hubert Lyautey, the military governor of the French Morocco invited Prost to work on development of major Moroccan cities: Fes, Marrakesh, Meknes, Rabat and Casablanca.
-Prost stayed in Morocco for a decade, and soon Casablanca was lauded as a success story of an application of the principles of urbanism.
+In 1913, Hubert Lyautey, the military governor of the French Morocco invited Prost to work on the development of major Moroccan cities: Fes, Marrakesh, Meknes, Rabat and Casablanca.
+Prost stayed in Morocco for a decade, and soon Casablanca was lauded as a success story for the application of the principles of urbanism.

 France

-Back to France, Prost worked in 1923-1924 as a regional planner, developing a series of comprehensive urban plans for Côte Varoise in Western French Riviera.
+After returning to France, Prost worked between 1923 and 1924 as a regional planner, developing a series of comprehensive urban plans for the Côte Varoise in the western part of the French Riviera.
 In 1932, he was invited to direct the regional urban studies of the Paris metropolitan area.
 The Plan d'Aménagement de la Région Parisienne that was developed under his tutelage was approved in 1939.